alteryx/featuretools/docs/source/loading_data/using_entitysets.rst

 Adding a Relationship
 ~~~~~~~~~~~~~~~~~~~~~
 We want to relate these two entities by the columns called "product_id" in each entity.
-Each product as multiple transactions associated with it, so it is called it the **parent entity**, while the transactions entity is known as the **child entity**.
+Each product has multiple transactions associated with it, so it is called it the **parent entity**, while the transactions entity is known as the **child entity**.
 When specifying relationships we list the variable in the parent entity first.

 .. ipython:: python